pwafire/pwafireapp/docs/README.md

     - How to run commands from the command line
     - Some familiarity with service workers is recommended
     - Familiarity with Node.js is recommended

+ **NOTE** All the code is commented BTW; Read through to understand each line.
+It is good to do so!

 #### [What you will need]()